 The headline rate of UK inflation for September came in lower than expected at 1.7%, according to figures released by the Office for National Statistics today.

-This was below the 1.9% rate consensus forecast and takes the Consumer Price Index below the official Bank of England target of 2%.
-In July and August the rate of inflation was 2.2%, so September’s reading is a significant month-on-month change.
+This was below the 1.9% consensus forecast and takes the Consumer Price Index below the official Bank of England target of 2%.
+In July and August the rate of inflation was 2.2%, so September’s reading is a significant month-on-month fall.
 With no October Bank of England interest rate decision, the latest inflation data is likely to increase the expectations of a 25 basis point cut at the Nov.
 7 meeting.

 Core inflation, which excludes energy, food, alcohol and tobacco, also fell by more than forecast to 3.2%, against FactSet forecasts of a 3.4% rate, and below August’s 3.6% reading.
 Contributing to weaker inflation were transport, plane fares and petrol, while food and non-alcoholic drinks prices rose.